obeninteractive/easy-modal/readme.txt

 Tested up to: 3.5.2
 Stable tag: 1.1.9.9

 Easily create & style modals with any content.
 Theme editor for quickly styling your modals.
-Add forms, social media boxes, videos, slideshows & more.
+Add forms, social media boxes, videos & more.

 == Description ==